M-Alzanati/timesheet/README.txt

 Done !!

-This will create 2 databases (Users, data)
+This will create 2 databases (TimeSheetAppDb, TimeSheetAppUsersDb) Please register new user and start test system.

-Please register new user and start test system
+Happy Coding :)